-Police to investigate hanging death of California black man
+Police investigate hanging death of black man; 2nd in 2 weeks

 Sheriff's Capt.
 Ron Shaffer said homicide detectives were investigating the circumstances leading to Fuller's death to determine if foul play was involved.
 He urged members of the public to contact detectives if they have relevant information, particularly about where Fuller had been and who he had been with in recent weeks.

 Palmdale officials wrote in a statement that investigators have been in contact with Fuller's family.
+A statement posted on the city website said it supports calls for an independent investigation and independent autopsy.

 KPCC-FM reports that at the march Saturday, Fuller’s sister Diamond Alexander insisted her brother was not suicidal.